puredrinkology/website/content/recipes/coke-and-drops/index.md

   go.
 You can always add more!
 Lastly, a splash of Angostura bitters adds a nice complexity.
 base_spirit: null
-category: nonalcoholic
+category: "mocktail"
 collection: null
 date: '2024-09-23'
 description: 'Coke and Drops belongs to the **Highball family**, known for their simple, refreshing nature.
 Its origins likely lie in the early 20th century, a time when Coca-Cola was a popular soda and simple drinks with a touch of citrus were common. '
-family: ''
+family: 'refresher'
 flavor_description: 'Coke and Drops is a simple but refreshing drink.
 The Coca-Cola provides a familiar sweetness and fizz, while the lemon juice cuts through the sugar with a bright, tart acidity.
 The result is a balanced, effervescent drink that''s perfect for quenching your thirst on a hot day. '
-fullname: The Coke And Drops Nonalcoholic
+fullname: The Coke And Drops
 glass: Cocktail glass
 has_alcohol: false
 ingredients: